jsabater/calabruix/content/posts/proxmox/pve/cloud-init/index.md

 qm set 9000 --scsihw virtio-scsi-pci --scsi0 local:9000/vm-9000-disk-0.qcow2,discard=on,iothread=1,size=3G
 ```

-The next step is to configure a CD-ROM drive, which will be used to pass the Cloud Init data to the VM:
+The next step is to configure a CD-ROM drive, which will be used to pass the Cloud-Init data to the VM:

 ```bash
 qm set 9000 --ide2 local:cloudinit